blessio/MarcT/docs/dev/BUILD.md

 1. Go to `marktext` folder
 2. Install dependencies: `yarn install` or `yarn install --frozen-lockfile`
+    - Note: in case  `yarn install` has issues, first do `npx update-browserslist-db@latest` and then  `yarn install` again
 3. Build MarkText binaries and packages: `yarn run build`
 4. MarkText binary is located under `build` folder